 Add a little French sunshine to your snacks with this delicious toasted sandwich.
 Bursting with different flavours.
 Though we list ingredients that you might use in the south of France, you can use any goats cheese, honey, onion and herbs…

-Nicknamed “Saffron de Nimes” this southern French style croque monsieur is made with ingredients that would have existed in Roman times.
+Nicknamed “Crocus de Nimes” this southern French style croque monsieur is made with ingredients that would have existed in Roman times.
 The perfect dish from Nimes, AKA “the Rome of France”….

 60g goat’s cheese cut into slices (Pélardon, a soft cheese, is ideal)

 2 slices wholemeal bread or pain de miel (gingerbread)

 Green olive tapenade (from Picholine du Gard is perfect)

 Sweet onion sliced (from the Cévennes if you can)

 Honey (from the Cévennes is delicious)

 Thyme and aromatic herbs (those from the garrigue are superb!)